prof18/marcogomiero.com/content/posts/2025/bug-hunting-story.md

 The other day I was doing the usual dependency update routine of [FeedFlow](https://www.feedflow.dev) when I discovered a runtime crash that happened in the release version (so with R8 enabled) after updating the Android Gradle Plugin (AGP, in the rest of the article) to version 8.7.

 ```
-java.lang.VerifyError: Verifier rejected class t0.r: void t0.r.h(t0.r) failed to verify: void t0.r.h(t0.r): [0x5] register v0 has type Precise Reference: java.lang.Integer but expected Precise Reference: L0.j (declaration of 't0.r' appears in /data/app/~~_cXzOXLfk4yLcG5sVXzehg==/com.prof18.feedflow-D_r-DXHofuTMpeXekhA6iA==/base.apk)
+java.lang.VerifyError: Verifier rejected class t0.r:
+	void t0.r.h(t0.r) failed to verify: void t0.r.h(t0.r):
+	[0x5] register v0 has type Precise Reference: java.lang.Integer
+	but expected Precise Reference: L0.j (declaration of 't0.r' appears in /data/app/~~_cXzOXLfk4yLcG5sVXzehg==/com.prof18.feedflow-D_r-DXHofuTMpeXekhA6iA==/base.apk)
 ```

 Interesting.

 A first good old web search didn’t bring up anything, and neither did asking LLMs, so down the rabbit hole I went to understand the issue.

-First thought: it could be something weird happening with R8 (spoiler: it is).
+First thought: it could be something weird happening with R8 (_spoiler: it is_).
 But I haven’t found anything interesting while checking AGP release notes.

 I immediately thought, it must be some mess-up with Compose, Compose Multiplatform, Compose Compiler, or libraries that use Compose.
 (Yes, scars from the past, even though it should be less painful now with Kotlin 2.0 and the compiler being in the Kotlin repo).

 Let’s double check every version and combination of libraries to be sure there’s no mess.
 Even after an analysis of transitive dependencies (`./gradlew androidApp:dependencies`), nothing suspicious came up.

 All right, it must be an issue with the Kotlin version.
-Let’s try again with different combinations.
-Nope, still crashing.
+Let’s try again with different combinations. *Nope, still crashing*.

-At this point I decided to turn on the best debugger in town: going for a walk.
+At this point I decided to turn on the best debugger in town: _going for a walk_.

 While strolling around, I came up with an attack plan: I’m gonna delete (temporarily, of course) all the code in the Android module, comment out all the dependencies, and only keep the `Application` class and the `MainActivity`.